polarBearYap/memori-app/README.md

 1. Complete setup of memori sync backend before proceed, as mentioned in Dev requirements.
 2. Follow this official guide on how to add firebase to flutter project to add missing credential files. [(links)](https://firebase.google.com/docs/flutter/setup?platform=ios)

+### Firebase
+1. Go to Firebase console > Firebase remote config, create a property named `sync_backend_url`.
+2. Set the value as the URL where your sync backend is hosted at.
+3. For example, memori sync backend is hosted at local machine port 8080.
+Set to `http://localhost:8080` for debugging purposes.

 ### IDE setup
 1. Run the command below to download required packages.
 ```